-- South Gloucestershire and Stroud College
+South Gloucestershire and Stroud College

-You can find out more about this group and what they are doing by visiting our area our future.
+You can find out more about this partnership and what they are doing by visiting our area our future.

 This group provides independent technical advice to the local strategic partnership and council on how to respond to the climate emergency.

 You can read a review of our performance so far.